An Insider’s Guide to Exploring the Margaret River Caves

 You can book tickets online for Ngilgi Cave, Jewel Cave, Lake Cave and Mammoth Cave or simply buy tickets upon arrival at the entrance for all caves (subject to availability).

 That wraps up all you need to know in choosing which cave is right for you.
-Of course, if time and budget permits, I recommend visiting more than one cave!
+Of course, if time and budget permit, I recommend visiting more than one cave!
 It’s quite spectacular to see with your own eyes the remarkable displays of nature and geology on show mere metres beneath the surface.

 Check out my other guides to help you plan your adventures in Margaret River, and feel free to leave any questions in the comments below.